srozemuller/rozemuller_blog/content/blog/2025-01-08-governing-os-versions-in-microsoft-intune-automated/index.md

 As you can see, there are two objects.
 Take a look at the mark non-compliant setting and template ID GUID.
 This is an empty GUID.
 Which means it has no message template available.
 This is the object we need in the next check.

 When looking at the PowerShell command below.
-I search in the `compliancePolicies` object for a policy that has a `osMinimumVersion` filled in, `assignments` count is higher than 0 (which means there are assignments), and is must have a `gracePeriodHours` greater then 0 (otherwise immediately) including also a `notificationTemplateId` with the empty GUID (and emtpy GUID is always `00000000-0000-0000-0000-000000000000`).
+I search in the `compliancePolicies` object for a policy that has a `osMinimumVersion` filled in, `assignments` count is higher than 0 (which means there are assignments), and is must have a `gracePeriodHours` greater than 0 (otherwise immediately) including also a `notificationTemplateId` with the empty GUID (and empty GUID is always `00000000-0000-0000-0000-000000000000`).

 The reason why we look for the empty GUID as well is because all the objects also have a `gracePeriodHours` object where you can put something in.
 So only the combination `gracePeriodHours` and empty GUID makes that specific rule.